ciurlaro/Android-Application/README.md

 that only requires a simple programmatic explication of execution dependencies.

+### Kotlin Multiplatform

+**Kotlin Multiplatform** is a Kotlin feature that allows different _targets compilations_:
+-	**Kotlin/JVM**, which _outputs JAR/AAR files_ to be used by Java based
+    Projects such as those in `Android`, or `Spring`.
+-	**Kotlin/JS**, which _outputs JavaScript files_ to be used in other
+    JavaScript based files and frameworks, like `Angular`, `React` or `Node`.
+-	**Kotlin/Native**, which _outputs binaries_ to be used by native platforms.
+    > Belong to this category, for example, _Apple_ frameworks (which open Kotlin usage to targets like iOS and macOS) or other native executables (like _Windows_ and _Linux_).
+    >
+    > It brings with it an important consequence: the possibility to write common code across different platforms.

+Sharing code between platforms is a powerful concept which exists in Android in different declinations.

+It may be hard to accomplish without a cross-platform framework like `Flutter` or `React Native`, but the **tradeoff** in the usage of these frameworks is **objectively salty**.

+The principle reasons are that
+- They need a **framework-specific training** to get accustomed.
+- They are just bridges to the native layer and consequently they permit **lower control** and **mediocre performances** compared to the native ones.

+Kotlin Multiplatform, actually, is the only existing native cross-platform approach.

+Instead of moving into another framework, it allows to share networking, caching, business and application logics.

+It perfectly **fits the clean architecture _modus operandi_**, since it states characteristics and relationships that the various modules of the application must respect; it also delegates the specific implementation to the lowest possible abstraction layer: the platform.

+It has thus been the most obvious choice to **minimize code rewriting** and **maximize code reusing**.

 ### Other goodies
 ArenaTournament makes use of the brand new [**Navigation**](https://developer.android.com/guide/navigation/navigation-getting-started) Component,